jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 How to get a specific item from a list
 --------------------------------------

-To view an item in a list I provide the position as an index in ``[]`` to the list. ``python`` uses zero-based indexing which means the position of elements starts at 0
+To view an item in a list I provide the position as an index in ``[]`` to the list.
+Python uses zero-based indexing which means the positions of elements starts at 0.
+I can also view items from the right by using negative numbers

 RED: make it fail
 ^^^^^^^^^^^^^^^^^